spatialos/gdk-for-unity/docs/content/ecs/world-commands.md

 Deleting entities can be done similarly via the `DeleteEntity` world command.
 You need to know the SpatialOS entity ID of the entity you want to delete.

-To send a request use `WorldCommands.DeleteEntity.CommandSender`.
+To send a request use a `WorldCommands.DeleteEntity.CommandSender` component.
 This contains a list of `WorldCommands.DeleteEntity.Request` structs.
 Add a struct to the list to send the command.

 - `TimeoutMillis` is optional.